IndustryFusion/DigitalTwin/wiki/setup/setup.md

 **Troubleshooting:**

 If there any issue with resolving DNS name in the factory server.
-Most probably it is because of NetworkManager.
+Most probably it is because of NetworkManager of the factory server node.

 **Solution:**

 Login to the factory server, and perform following steps.

-* Edit /etc/sysconfig/network/config and update NETCONFIG_DNS_POLICY=" "
 * Edit /etc/NetworkManager/NetworkManager.conf and make sure the below params are defined as shown.

-         dns=default
-         rc-manager=netconfig
+         dns=none
+         rc-manager=unmanaged

 * Restart the below services.